 The Knob in Woods hole is a beautiful conservation area with great harbor views.
 Dogs must be leashed at all times.
 Limited parking.
 Due to the popularity of the knob with visitors, this area has a very fragile ecosystem.
 Please help preserve this area by staying on trails, and please pick up all dog waste.
 View website for the knob

 Dogs are allowed at hawk’s nest, there’s some nice wooded areas and a small kettle pond that await you after a somewhat bumpy trail ride in.

 Be nice to hawks nest.
-The natural beauty of this place is suffering somewhat due to visitors.
-Take an extra piece of trash with you when you leave. wear sandals, barefoot not recommeded. there’s broken glass in the parking area as well as the trails to the water and, occasionally, in the sand near the water. 🙁
+The natural beauty of this place is suffering due to visitors.
+Take an extra piece of trash with you when you leave. wear sandals, going barefoot not recommeded. there’s broken glass in the parking area as well as the trails to the water and, occasionally, in the sand near the water. 🙁

 There’s two tiny sections of water access with limited beach area. there’s usually lots of kids and people in the summertime, and only a few feet of shoreline to sit on depending on water level. let your dog have fun splashing around. but be considerate, not everyone loves a big wet dog jumping on them.

 please dilligently clean up all dog waste, even in the parking area and trails located away from beach.
 The rain runoff pushes bacteria back towards the water. gross. erosion of the parking area is an ongoing issue.

 Kent’s Point Conservation Area